Environmental Data Science Summit

 What tools and strategies can our community use in the next five years to improve our communication and translation of environmental data to broad and diverse audiences?

-The 2024 EDS Summit theme will center around the above question, providing participants time and space to explore our current practices in communicating and translating environmental data.
-This may include, for example, the technical side of data communication, such as innovations in tools for data visualization.
-It may also cover pedagogy, such as best practices in strategic science communication, or synergies with journalism and storytelling.
-We hope this year's theme builds on the 2023 EDS Summit – we recognize that equity and justice are potentially powerful outcomes of improving our communication around environmental data science problems, processes, and solutions.
+The 2024 EDS Summit was centered around the above question, providing participants time and space to explore our current practices in communicating and translating environmental data.
+This included the technical side of data communication, such as innovations in tools for data visualization, and also the pedagogy, such as best practices in strategic science communication and synergies with journalism and storytelling.
+We were gratified to see this year's theme build on the 2023 EDS Summit, recognizing that equity and justice are potentially powerful outcomes of improving our communication around environmental data science problems, processes, and solutions.

 2024 Steering Committee: